Skip to main content

 Generate SSH Key

-SSH keys let you connect to GitHub securely without entering your password every time.
+SSH keys let you push code to GitHub without entering your password every time.

 Bash